Neuro-Intermuscular Coordination Enhancement (NICE) Rehabilitation Through Human-Machine Interaction in Chronic Stroke (NICE)

 Time Frame

 Kinematic synergies are a representation of multi-joint coordination.
-It will be identified using NNMF applied to the joint kinematic data obtained from 3D dynamic point-to-point reaching and drinking tasks.
+It will be identified using NNMF algorithm applied to the joint kinematic data obtained from 3D dynamic point-to-point reaching tasks.
+Kinematic synergy similarity between stroke and healthy will be calculated using their scalar product.

 Pairwise joint angle-to-angle correlation is a way to see the joint coupling using kinematic data.
 It will be calculated using Pearson's correlation coefficient between joint angles during the point-to-point reaching task.

-EEG-derived spectral powers will be calculated, in resting and task conditions, across different frequency bands and different event-related spectral potentials across four different directions of target match.
+EEG-derived spectral power ratios will be calculated, in resting and task conditions, across different frequency bands (delta, theta, alpha, beta, gamma) and different events (onset, successful match, etc.) across four different directions of target match.

 The revised brain symmetry index with EEG signals will be computed in the resting state during eyes open and closed conditions.

-Functional connectivity using a directed transfer function will be computed to identify the information flow and coherence among EEG and EMG signals in the desired brain region and muscle activation associated with directional (SE, SF, EE, EF) force generation.
+Functional connectivity using a directed transfer function will be computed to identify the information flow and coherence among EEG and EMG signals in the desired brain region and muscle activation associated with directional 4-target isometric force generation.

 Other Outcome Measures